TuringLang/AdvancedHMC.jl/README.md

 target = MvNormal(zeros(D), ones(D))
 ℓπ(θ) = logpdf(target, θ)

+### Load an AD library - AdvancedHMC will use it for gradient
+using ForwardDiff   # or using Zygote

 ### Build up a HMC sampler to draw samples
-using ForwardDiff, AdvancedHMC  # AdvancedHMC will use it for automatic differentiation
+using ForwardDiff, AdvancedHMC

 # Sampling parameter settings
 n_samples, n_adapts = 12_000, 2_000